scalableminds/webknossos/docs/index.md

 # Built for Science
 webKnossos is built for scientist with support by scientists.
 Our goals is to make image analysis and data exploration accessible and easy to use.
-While originally designed for the annotation of electron microscopy of neural circuits in the Cortex, we have seen great projects using it to analyze MRI/CT scans, fluorescences microscopy imags, and synchrotron datasets.
+While originally designed for the annotation of electron microscopy of neural circuits in the Cortex, we have seen great projects using it to analyze MRI/CT scans, fluorescences microscopy images, and synchrotron datasets.

-webKnossos impact on data annotation in neuroscience and Connectomics has been published in Nature, 2017 and many other [publications](./publications.md):
+webKnossos impact on data annotation in neuroscience and Connectomics has been published in Nature Methods, 2017 and many other [publications](./publications.md):

 > Boergens, Berning, Bocklisch, Bräunlein, Drawitsch, Frohnhofen, Herold, Otto, Rzepka, Werkmeister, Werner, Wiese, Wissler and Helmstaedter
 webKnossos: efficient online 3D data annotation for connectomics.